DarrelASandbox/playground-security/README.md

 - **Confidentiality:** Concept of preventing the disclosure of information to unauthorized parties
 - **Integrity:** Refers to protecting the data from unauthorized alteration
 - **Availability:** Access to systems by authorized personnel can be expressed as the system's availability
-- **Authentiction:** Authentication is the process of determining the identity of a user
+- **Authentication:** Authentication is the process of determining the identity of a user
 - **Authorization:** Authorization is the process of applying access control rules to a user process, determining whether or not a particular user process can access an object
 - **Accounting (Audit):** Accounting is a means of measuring activity.
 - **Non-Repudiation:** Non-repudiation is the concept of preventing a subject from denying a previous action with an object in a system